 i.
 Students must submit an original written reflection of at least 300 words to their GE ePortfolio for each of at least two of the lower-division GE areas (A, B, C, D, E).

 ii.
-Students must also submit one 300 word reflection on the upper-division courses they took in GE areas IB, IC, ID, and MI.
+Students must also submit one 300 word reflection on the upper-division courses they took in GE areas IB, IC, and ID .

 iii.
 All student reflections will respond to a guided question in the ePortfolio regarding their learning within or across different GE areas.